What Happens if a Case Goes Longer Than a Year?

 This costly renewal premium of a bond can be avoided, though.
 Check with your lawyer about alternatives in the 10th or 11th month of your case.
 You may be able to have your bail reduced or exonerated, or you might be able to post collateral with the court instead of paying the premium.
 You should give yourself at least one month to deal with this before the year is up.

-If you need a bail bond you can search on AboutBail.com for qualified, local bail agents.
+If you need to hire a bail agent, you can search throughout the United States for a pre-screened bail agent with AboutBail's trusted network.

 Bail cost varies from state to state because of different statutes and regulations.
 Find out how much it costs in your state.